Today’s post is a long long (too long) time coming. Throughout the years, I have always gotten the same question,

 So let’s dive right in.
 We wanted to start with Jamaica Jerk Sauce because it is like, the hallmark of Jamaican cooking.
 Jerk sauce is actually one of two products made in Jamaica that are properly protected via worldwide trademark – the other one being our rum.
 “Jamaica Jerk” is a phrase you hear often, but of course here in Jamaica it’s just jerk.
 If you’ve never tried jerk sauce, you’re in for a treat.
 Think of the best spicy sauce that you know.
 Now get rid of that thought because you’re about to truly meet the best ever.
 With a combination of scotch bonnet peppers, pimento (all spice), nutmeg, soy sauce and thyme amongst other seasonings, jerk sauce is JAMAICA in a bottle.
 You get hints of sweet, salty, lots of spicy and a kick of flavour that can only be described as “island-y”.

 You can use jerk sauce for a multitude of ways.
-You could use it to add some heat to any ready made meal, or to use as a marinade.
+It could be used to add some heat to any ready made meal, or to use as a marinade.
 I’ve been known to add a dollop of jerk sauce to everything from:

 These are just a few ways you can use jerk sauce, to show you its wide use.

 In its current state, I’ve made the sauce so that its consistency is similar to an actual sauce – thin enough to pour, but thick enough to properly embody all the flavours.
 Want a thicker wet rub?
 Simply reduce the water a bit.